Last updated on November 29th, 2022

 How do you maintain topiary shears?

-- It is important to clean the shears after each use to prevent the accumulation of dirt which will cause the blades to go blunt.
+• It is essential to clean the shears after each use to prevent the accumulation of dirt, which will cause the blades to go blunt.

-- Keep the shears in a safe place where they won’t drop to the ground and get damaged.
+• Keep the shears safe so they won’t drop to the ground and get damaged.

 Final Conclusion

-Have you seen topiary shears that could be given the title of the best Buxus shears?
-We are sure by now you have an inkling of the kind of topiary shears you want.
+Have you seen topiary shears that could be considered the best Buxus shears?
+Ii am sure by now you have an inkling of the kind of topiary shears you want.

-Most people will probably be better choosing between the Darlac Expert Garden Topiary Shears which is my best pick and perfect for small topiary plants and the Burgon & Ball GTO/THS RHS Topiary Hedge Shears which are also perfect for box hedging or larger box plants as you have two hands so have better leverage when needed.
+Most people will probably be better off choosing between the Darlac Expert Garden Topiary Shears, which is my best pick and perfect for small topiary plants, and the Burgon & Ball GTO/THS RHS Topiary Hedge Shears, which are also perfect for box hedging or larger box plants, as you have two hands so have better leverage when needed.

-As I have explained above they are both top-performing shears that will get the job done.
+As I have explained above, they are top-performing shears who will do the job.